tterb/tterb.github.io/_posts/2016-11-05-how-to-upgrade-ssd-pt1.md

 ---
-priority: 0.7
+priority: 0.9
 title: Upgrading the SSD on a Razer Blade
 description: A tutorial on how to upgrade the SSD on a Razer Blade or similar laptop
 keywords: "how, upgrade, SSD, razer, blade, tech, laptop, data, recovery, tutorial"
 date: 2016-10-05
 categories: blog
-options: fullhead
+options: fullhead, featured, lg
 image: razer-blade.jpg
 tags:
-  - SSD
   - Razer
-  - Razer Blade
   - laptop
   - tech
   - how-to
   - tutorial
-  - tools
-  - featured
 ---

   When upgrading the SSD on my 2015 Razer Blade, I found many inquiries, yet limited resources on the topic.
 As a result, I figured I would make this guide seeing as the process was fairly straight&ndash;forward and the results were both beneficial and cost-effective.